 Our Social Media Statement

-If you have any concerns about anything which happens in school please speak to your child’s class teacher or the Head of School who will do their best to resolve things.
+If you have any concerns about anything which happens in school please speak to your child’s class teacher or the Headteacher, who will do their best to resolve things.

 If you are still unhappy, we have a complaints procedure which will ensure that your concerns are investigated thoroughly and appropriate action taken.